tdurgasaranya/STA631.github.io/STA631Portfolio.md

   Likelihood Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.

-- In this project, I am tyring to incoporate and implement probability theory to interpret historic product sales patterns and guide the prediction model estimation process.
 - My analysis demonstrates skills in demand forecasting, statistical inference, and predictive modeling for inventory optimization.